2014 Quadrantids Forecast

-This year the Quadrantids will peak during the night and early morning hours of 3 January.
+This year the Quadrantids will peak during the night and early morning hours of 3 and 4 of January.
 Meteor rates increase after midnight and peak between 3 a.m. and dawn.
-However, moonlight from a waning gibbous moon will wash out the more faint meteors.
+A thin crescent moon will set at dusk providing dark skies to view these meteors.

 - Origin: 2003 EH1 (an asteroid or a possible "rock comet")

 - Radiant: constellation Bootes; originally Quadrans Muralis (now a defunct constellation)

 - Active: 28 Dec.
 2013 - 12 Jan.
 2014

 - Peak Activity: 3-4 Jan.
 2014

 - Peak Activity Meteor Count: Approximately 80 meteors per hour

 - Meteor Velocity: 41 km (25.5 miles) per second

 About the Meteor Shower

 The Quadrantids, which peak during early-January each year, are considered to be one of the best annual meteor showers.
 Most meteor showers have a two day peak, which makes catching sight of these other meteors much more possible.
 The Quadrantids peak, on the other hand, is much shorter -- only a few hours.
 (The reason the peak is so short is due to the shower's thin stream of particles and the fact that the Earth crosses the stream at a perpendicular angle.)
 During its peak, 80 Quadrantid meteors can be seen per hour.